Relintai/pandemonium_engine_docs/usage/2d/custom_drawing_in_2d.md

 forget to `wrap()` the resulting values between 0 and 360°!
 That is, if the angle is 361°, then it is actually 1°.
-If you don't wrap these values, the script will work correctly, but the angle values will grow bigger and bigger over time until they reach the maximum integer value Godot can manage (`2^31 - 1`).
+If you don't wrap these values, the script will work correctly, but the angle values will grow bigger and bigger over time until they reach the maximum integer value Pandemonium can manage (`2^31 - 1`).
-When this happens, Godot may crash or produce unexpected behavior.
+When this happens, Pandemonium may crash or produce unexpected behavior.

 Finally, we must not forget to call the `update()` function, which automatically calls `draw()`.
 This way, you can control when you want to refresh the frame.